wp-plugins/gys-themed-categories-2/readme.txt

 1. Select your theme under the category editor, and click Update.
 Simple!

 == Changelog ==

+= 2.4 =
+* Tested in WP 3.2
+* Adds child theme capability
+* Adds the ability to assign a theme to a new category as it is created
+* Now ignores pages and the home page, so the current theme is applied there

 = 2.3 =
 * Slightly modified by Luke Rumley (@lukerumley) to work in WordPress 3+